kocmitom/MTM19_tutorial/README.md

 pip install tensor2tensor[tensorflow_gpu] sacrebleu
 ```

-Before running any of the following commands, you always need to source the environment.
+Before running any of the following commands, you need to have sourced the environment.

 # Transfer Learning